 [Scarlet fever, which starts with sore throat and high temperature, followed by sun-burn like reddening of the skin and then peeling,

 was a major cause of death before the use of anti-biotics.

-Buildings apart from populated areas were used as "fever hospitals" to try and prevent the spread of infection.
+Isolated buildings were used as "fever hospitals" to try and prevent the spread of infection.
 This area had one at 'Greenhills' near Lingdale on the road to Kilton.]

 The Surveyor stated that Mr Wharton had offered to erect a fire engine station adjoining the steam roller house at Skelton.

 The Chairman informed the Board that the Fire Brigade Committee had met and had chosen suitable persons to form a fire brigade and the names were accepted.

 Through a fall of the roof at the Long Acre Mines, Skelton, on Saturday, John Dunning was seriously injured and had to be conveyed